 Sound Thinking Symposium 2015: Voicing the City In/verse

 About Sound Thinking

-Founded in 2008, Surrey Art Gallery’s Sound Thinking symposium is an annual 1-day event that brings together practitioners and professionals in the field of sound art, sound studies, and oral pracices.
-The symposium features leading sound artists, scholars and researchers in the field sound studies, along with visual artists who use sound as key components of their practice, and musicians who experiment with the limits of music and sound.
+Founded in 2008, Surrey Art Gallery’s Sound Thinking symposium is an annual event that brings together practitioners and professionals in the field of sound art, sound studies, and oral pracices.
+The symposium features leading sound artists, scholars, and researchers in the field sound studies, along with visual artists who use sound as key components of their practice, and musicians who experiment with the limits of music and sound.
 Past symposia have addressed subjects as diverse as radiophonic space, the relationship between voice and technology, and background sound.
 Sound Thinking is part of the Open Sound program, an exhibition program that supports the production and presentation of audio art forms as part of contemporary art practice.

 Location: Olympia Pizza & Restaurant (Sat) & Surrey Art Gallery (Sun)

 Town Centre: North Surrey